 - Article 2: In principle, the thesis submission due date is set for January 25, 5:00 p.m. in the case of students who are expected to complete their course in March, and for July 25, 5:00 p.m. in the case of students who are expected to complete their course in September.
-However, if the due date falls on a Saturday or a holiday specified in the Act of National Holidays, it means the day preceding the day, and if it falls on a Sunday, it means the day two days before. - Students shall submit the same number of copies of their thesis as the number of the Thesis Screening Committee members. - 3.
-Students shall submit their thesis to the Dean of the Graduate School (Student Support Office responsible for the Program to which the students belong (e.g., the office responsible for the graduate course)) after obtaining approval from their supervisor. - 4.
+However, if the due date falls on a Saturday or a holiday specified in the Act of National Holidays, it means the day preceding the day, and if it falls on a Sunday, it means the day two days before. - 2.
+Students shall submit their thesis to the Dean of the Graduate School (Student Support Office responsible for the Program to which the students belong (e.g., the office responsible for the graduate course)) after obtaining approval from their supervisor. - 3.
 The Dean of the Graduate School shall refer the received thesis to the Thesis Screening Committee.